Theta Phi Alpha: 1970s–1980s

 In 1969, Theta Phi Alpha hit a chapter count of 18 with the loss of Rho at Penn State.
 At the National Convention in 1972, Theta Phi Alpha began considering expansion to Junior and two-year colleges.
 Two years after this consideration, only ten chapters (Epsilon, Kappa, Sigma, Upsilon, Chi, Alpha Gamma, Alpha Epsilon, Alpha Iota, and newly installed Alpha Mu (Northern Kentucky University) and Alpha Nu (General Motors Institute)) were represented at the convention.
 This chapter count was well below the required number for membership in NPC.
 At the following convention in 1976, the Fraternity began discussing options of dissolution, merger, or commitment to growth.

-The chapter count began to grow over the next four years with the reinstatement of three chapters (Alpha Beta, Alpha Xi, Alpha Zeta), until in 1981 NPC notified Theta Phi Alpha they were placed in Associate Member Status due to low chapter count.
+The chapter count began to grow over the next four years with the reinstatement of three chapters (Alpha Beta, Alpha Xi, Alpha Zeta) until 1981 NPC notified Theta Phi Alpha they were placed in Associate Member Status due to low chapter count.
 The Fraternity had until 1987 to obtain 14 active chapters, the youngest had to be two years active.
 Due to its associate status and financial strain, Theta Phi Alpha gave up its spot as NPC treasurer in rotation for NPC Chairmanship.
 This also hindered the organization from acting as Vice Chairman for the following two years, and finally Chairman.
 Despite this setback, Theta Phi Alpha was committed to expansion.
-Over the following six years, the fraternity gained eleven chapters and was granted full membership status in NPC in 1987.
+Over the subsequent six years, the fraternity gained eleven chapters and was granted full membership status in NPC in 1987.

 1990s

 Looking into the new millennium, the conversation on a national level turned to the role of religion in ritual.
-In 1968, Theta Phi opened its doors to women of all faith and replaced the crucifix used in rituals with a cross.
+In 1968, Theta Phi opened its doors to women of all faiths and replaced the crucifix used in rituals with a cross.
 In 1988, there was a discussion of removing the cross in ritual.
 The discussion was tabled during the convention but it was decided that the cross would have a less prominent role in ritual In 1990, Theta Phi Alpha surveyed the sisters about the Catholic influences in the ritual.
 The most positive response was to adjust the ritual to match the current views of the national fraternity, while the most negative response was to remove all references to God in the ritual.
 This dissonance between the sisters is still discussed today.
 However, Theta Phi Alpha has slowly removed religious aspects, in 1990 the Lord's Prayer was removed from the ritual.
 In 1992, the Theta Phi Alpha Prayer was removedand the following year a less religious ritual for deceased members and a nonreligious national philanthropy, The House that Theta Phi Alpha Built was introduced.

 Other efforts were made to create a new national identity during this time.
 In 2003, the logo and tagline were developed.
 At this time, the fraternity was also looking to honor its history as a singing fraternity.
-In 2010, a national songbook was developed and a CD with the songs called Everlasting Melodies were given out as grab bag gifts at the National Convention.
+In 2010, a national songbook was developed and a CD with the songs called Everlasting Melodies was given out as grab bag gifts at the National Convention.